Penatia baylisiana Facts

 Pennantia baylisiana Physical Description

-Although it stands out from other trees due to its terrible situation, physically, it appears much like many related species.
-Most unfortunately, it currently remains undetermined if the single survivor in the wild represents an average example of the species.
+Although it stands out from other trees due to its terrible situation, physically, this wonder of evolution appears much like many of its related species.
+Most unfortunately, it currently remains undetermined if the single survivor in the wild represents an average example of the flora.

-For what it’s worth, this specific plant, which appears to be fully mature, displays a height measuring roughly 26 ft (8 m).
-It also possesses a comparatively moderate-sized crown, since this has a width that measures approximately 13 ft (4 m) across.
+For what it’s worth, this specific individual specimen, which botanists believe to be fully mature, displays a height measuring roughly 26 ft (8 m).
+It also possesses a comparatively moderate-sized crown, since this feature currently has a width that measures approximately 13 ft (4 m) across.

-The tree also manages to impress in ways other than sheer height.
+The lonely but amazing tree also manages to impress us in ways other than sheer height.
 For one, the wonder of evolution produces multiple trunks, each of which remains relatively thin.
 The bark of these trunks further has a unique quality, displaying an unusual grayish shade in color.

-Its leaves also develop as dark green in color, and appear in large numbers.
-The flowers of the Pennantia baylisiana, meanwhile, possess their own distinctiveness.
-These remain small, appear in large clusters, and present either a bright green or white coloring.
+Its leaves also develop as a deep, dark green in color, and appear in large numbers, as well.
+The flowers of the Pennantia baylisiana, meanwhile, also possess their own distinctiveness.
+These remain quite small, but appear in large clusters, and present either a bright green or white coloring.

-Its fruit further distinguishes it from many related types of trees, at least in terms of appearance.
-This forms elongated in shape, and averages about 0.4 in (1 cm) in length.
+Its fruit further distinguishes the Angiosperm from many related types of trees, at least in terms of its basic appearance.
+This forms as extremely elongated in shape, and averages about 0.4 in (1 cm) in length.
 Each of these also has a bright purple coloring, and produces a single, quite tiny seed.

 - Kingdom: Plantae